learn-co-students/dsc-while-loops-break-and-continue-lab-dc-ds-100719/README.md

+Use a for loop to find the first person who is above 29 years old.
+Use a print statement to state their name and how old they are.

 ```python
 # use a for loop to find the first person who is above 29 years old in our list of people